sergeymakinen/shell/README.md

 ## sync-dropbox-backup

-**Requires**: dropbox (*PIP*).
+**Requires**: Python, dropbox, python-dateutil (only on Windows).

+One day it was tested with Python 2.7 on OS X 10.10, Debian 7, and Windows XP.

 Uploads files (preserving directories) from *LOCAL_PATH* to *DROPBOX_PATH* at Dropbox (if they don't already exist or their size/time modified/Dropbox revision changed) and removes files from *LOCAL_PATH* that don't exist in *DROPBOX_PATH* at Dropbox.

 Maintains its state in a SQLite 3 database placed in *CACHE_PATH*.
-On OS X it reads a Dropbox OAuth 2 token from a system Keychain, on non-OS X systems it reads the token from file located at *TOKEN\_FILE\_PATH* with the following format:
+On OS X it reads a Dropbox OAuth 2 token from a system Keychain, on non-OS X systems it reads the token from a file at *TOKEN\_FILE\_PATH* with the following format:

 ```bash
 TOKEN="dropbox-oauth-token"
 ```

-This script is mostly experimental as it's not extensively tested.